Posted on Friday, February 26, 2010

 Learning another language gives you a shortcut to experiencing another culture — and with hundreds of language learning tools at your fingertips, it can be free too!

-You might find that language programs or a set of tapes is the method that works best for you, but you don’t need these (sometimes costly) language learning tools to get you started.
+You might find that language classes or a set of DVDs is the method that works best for you, but you don’t need these (sometimes costly) language learning tools to get you started.
 There are resources that don’t cost a dime in your community and online.

 Try these four free language learning tools the next time you want to practice your language skills: